ajv-validator/ajv/README.md

   .select('id')
   .where('id', data)
   .then(function (rows) {
-    return !!rows/length; // true if record is found });
+    return !!rows.length; // true if record is found });
 }